-Binge eating episodes are typically classified as occurring on average a minimum of twice per week for a duration of six months.
+- Binge eating episodes are typically classified as occurring at least twice weekly for six months.

 Binge eating is when a client: